top of page

 In Mexico, James was a visiting and later associated professor of international studies at el Centro de Investigación y Docencia Económicas (CIDE) in Mexico City, a publicly funded research and teaching institute.

-James has been the recipient of multiple academic awards and fellowships.
+James was the recipient of multiple academic awards and fellowships.
 At McGill University, he held a Canada Research Chair (tier 2) in Conflict and Human Rights, funded by the Canadian and Quebec governments.
 At the University of Minnesota, he held the Harold Stassen Chair in international affairs, endowed by private donors.
-James has also held fellowships at the Brookings Institution in Washington, DC, and at the Watson Institute for International Affairs at Brown University in Providence, Rhode Island.
-James was also awarded an Olin fellowship at Harvard University and a Fulbright from the US government, but was unable to accept either for personal reasons.
+He was also awarded Olin and Fulbright fellowships at different times, although he could not take advantage of those for various reasons.

 Research Themes

-James Ron’s research has been supported by multiple governmental and private funding agencies.
+James Ron’s research was supported by multiple governmental and private funding agencies.
 In Canada, he received support from the Social Sciences and Humanities Research Council, the International Development Research Centre, Global Affairs Canada, the Canada Research Chairs program, the Canada Fund for Innovation, and the Quebec government.
-In the US, James received research grants from the Ford Foundation, Open Societies Foundations, Social Science Research Council, National Science Foundation, MacArthur Foundation, and others.
+In the US, James received research grants from the Ford Foundation, Open Society Foundations, Social Science Research Council, National Science Foundation, MacArthur Foundation, and others.

-In addition to publishing two scholarly books with the University of California Press and Oxford University Press, James has published scholarly articles in leading disciplinary journals.
-In sociology, his work has appeared in Contexts, Social Problems and Theory and Society.
+In addition to publishing two scholarly books with the University of California Press and Oxford University Press, James published articles in leading disciplinary journals.
+In sociology, his work has appeared in Contexts, Social Problems, and Theory and Society.
 In political science, James Ron's articles have been published by Comparative Politics and Political Studies Quarterly.
 In international relations, James’ research has appeared in the Journal of Conflict Resolution, Journal of Peace Research, International Studies Quarterly, International Organization, International Security, and the Review of International Political Economy.
-James's scholarly work has also appeared multiple times in Human Rights Quarterly, the Journal of Human Rights, and World Development.
+James's scholarly findings have also appeared in Human Rights Quarterly, Journal of Human Rights, and World Development.

 International Consultancies

-Whenever he can, James volunteers as a consultant and program advisor for Life for a Child, a medical non-profit affiliated with the International Diabetes Federation.
+For over a decade, James volunteered as a program evaluator for Life for a Child, a medical non-profit affiliated with the International Diabetes Federation.
 The group provides insulin and blood testing equipment to children and youth with Type 1 diabetes in low-income countries.
-This work has taken James Ron to hospitals and clinics in India, Mexico, Morocco, Tajikistan, and Uzbekistan.
+This work took James to hospitals and clinics in India, Mexico, Morocco, Tajikistan, and Uzbekistan.

-Through these research projects, James has interviewed ordinary men and women, military officers, political leaders, and social activists in the Balkans, Central Asia, Latin America, Middle East, north Africa, and sub-Saharan Africa.
-James speaks Hebrew fluently in addition to his native English and can also conduct interviews in Spanish and French.
-James has also conducted interviews in the field with translators worldwide.
+Through these research projects, James interviewed ordinary men and women, military officers, political leaders, and social activists in the Balkans, Central Asia, Latin America, the Middle East, North Africa, and sub-Saharan Africa.
+James speaks several languages, but he also conducted interviews with translators worldwide.
+You can learn more about his consulting work on his "Author & Social Scientist" LinkedIn profile.

 Publishing in Popular Venues

-James Ron publishes frequently for general audiences.
-He has published guest editorials in venues such as the Baltimore Sun, Boston Globe, Chicago Tribune, Foreign Policy, Globe and Mail (Canada), International Herald Tribune, Los Angeles Times, New York Times, Open Global Rights, Ottawa Citizen, Toronto Star, and the Washington Post.
-In these articles, James has typically focused on original, research-driven insights into the dynamics of international politics, foreign aid, human rights, and armed conflict.
+James Ron published frequently for general audiences.
+He penned guest editorials in venues such as the Baltimore Sun, Boston Globe, Chicago Tribune, Foreign Policy, the Globe and Mail, International Herald Tribune, Los Angeles Times, New York Times, Open Global Rights, the Ottawa Citizen, Toronto Star, and the Washington Post.
+In these articles, James typically focused on original, research-driven insights into the dynamics of international politics, foreign aid, human rights, and armed conflict.

 In 2013, James co-founded Open Global Rights, a multilingual news and human rights strategy website with support from the Ford Foundation, Open Society Foundations, and others.
 This site has become widely read by scholars and practitioners in the field and is known for publishing short, well-written, and accessible articles summarizing contemporary debates in the field of human rights measurement, strategy, research, and advocacy.

-In pursuing these writing projects, James was aided by his early, rigorous training with the Jerusalem bureau of the Associated Press, where he worked first as a translator and then as a junior reporter.
+In pursuing these writing projects, James was aided by his early training with the Jerusalem bureau of the Associated Press, where he worked as a junior reporter.